SM City Santa Rosa: Expansion Wing

 SM City Santa Rosa's Expansion Wing is a 51,000 sqm expansion building that added up to the mall complex's area, totaling to 137,463 sqm.
 It opened on June 24, 2022.
 Highlighted by a prominent LED staircase, it features an ice skating rink by SM Storyland and branches of H&M and Decathlon on the ground floor, along with an SM Game Park branch on the second floor.

 Built atop the Expansion Wing is SM Supermalls' second-largest solar panel system, which previously held the title of the largest until it was surpassed by SM City Fairview in 2025.
 It comprises 5,772 panels at 3.088 MWp capacity and an annual solar energy production of up to 4.292 GWh, providing 15% of the mall's power.

 Mall complex developments

 Currently undergoing expansion, the SM City Santa Rosa mall complex is one of integrated mixed-used developments known as SM Estates or SM Lifestyle Cities.

+A 12092 m2 portion of the mall complex is the SM City Santa Rosa IT Center, which was designated as a special Information Technology Economic Zone under the Philippine Economic Zone Authority (PEZA) in June 2025.
+This portion includes The Core.